Flying Scotsman’s stopover at Grantham, October 1973

 Here is a photograph of No.4472 just after arriving at Market Overton.
-In front is the Grantham train crew who delivered it safely from the overnight stabling point in the former Up side goods yard as far as the end of the British Rail tracks at Stainby Sidings, from which point another crew took over.
+In front is the Grantham train crew who delivered it safely from the overnight stabling point in the former Up side goods yard as far as the end of the British Rail tracks at Stainby Sidings, from which point a Flying Scotsman Enterprises crew took over.

-Left to right: Assistant Area Manager Paul Needham, Driver Fred Burrows, Fitter Jack Wiley, Fireman Fred Harris, Guard Dennis Flear.
+Left to right: Assistant Area Manager Paul Needham, Driver Fred Burrows, Freight Guard (formerly fitter) Jack Wiley, Fireman Fred Harris, Guard Dennis Flear.

 Copyright note: the article above is published with the appropriate permissions.
 For information about copyright of the content of Tracks through Grantham please read our Copyright page